 - has chosen to move from one challenging Interim Executive role to another, bringing extensive experience and skills that would be difficult to attract to the permanent role (and might be beyond the compensation level you could afford long-term);

 - has built a network of experienced Interim Executives in the nonprofit sector for specialized advice, regular information exchanges and professional development;

 - if possible, has graduated from the Interim Executives Academy or other education specific to this emerging profession.

 The goal: That the new permanent (or returning) Executive is given every chance for success in that role.

-In 2017, I became Executive Director on two days notice of a charity that had 1,000 active volunteers, no staff (ever), only a few remaining board members, some issues I can’t mention here, and a lot of doubt about whether the organization could function or survive without the specialized expertise of the consulting Executive Director who had departed.
+In 2017, I became Executive Director on two days notice of a charity that had 1,000 active volunteers, no staff (ever), only a few remaining board members, some confidential issues I can’t mention here, and a lot of doubt about whether the organization could function or survive without the specialized expertise of the fee-for-service Executive Director who had departed on two days notice.
 Here’s what the Chair and Vice Chair (both of whom were absolutely amazing in their roles) had to say afterwards:

 “Jane Garthson became Toronto Cat Rescue’s (TCR) interim ED during a gap in leadership in the spring of 2017.
 Her strong leadership skills, human resource knowledge, and keen eye for governance were an asset through the seven months she was with TCR.
 Jane led the search for our first staff and conducted an executive search for a new ED.
 She supported the board through recruiting more board members.
 And, she helped to initiate the development of an internal structure to support the organization and future growth.
 Jane’s expertise and advice helped the board immensely in understanding their role and transitioning the board from operations to a traditional governance model.
 Jane’s willingness to step into this leadership role during a time of uncertainty and big transition is very much appreciated.”